rcl-coding/verifiable-credentials/credentials/csharp-oop.md

 ## Support Materials and Training

-You can refer to the following course material : [Foundation : Basic Coding with C#](https://learn.rclapp.com/Learner/Course?id=1) to prepare for this credential.
+You can refer to the following course material : [Foundation : Object Oriented Programming with C#](https://learn.rclapp.com/RCLLearner/Course?id=2) to prepare for this credential.
 You can attend [Live Events](https://www.meetup.com/cloud-computing-and-net-meetup-group/) that cover the requirements for this credential.
 In addition, you can learn on your own in the web or in your workplace.